ytatus94/Online_courses_Codecademy/SQL/SQL_exercise_03.md

    e.Salary > 25000;
 ```

 * Hardware department wants to give its employees 2% bonus as they finished the project early.
 This 2% bonus is based on the percentage of time an employee working for the Hardware department.
 For instance, if an employee works 50% for the Hardware department and earns $20,000, this extra bonus will be $10,000 because only 50% of his/her salary is paid by the Hardware department.
 Write a query to calculate the 2% bonus for all the employees' of Hardware department.
-This newly calculated column should be named as 'Bonus form Hardware Dept.'.
+This newly calculated column should be named as '**Bonus form Hardware Dept.**'.
 Provide a report the same as the table below.

 |Name|Salary|Percent_Time|Bonus from Hardware Dept.|
 |:--:|:----:|:----------:|:-----------------------:|